dvlab-research/LISA/README.md

 - "shapes": target polygons.
 ```

 The elements of the "shapes" exhibit two categories, namely **"target"** and **"ignore"**.
 The former category is indispensable for evaluation, while the latter category denotes the ambiguous region and hence disregarded during the evaluation process.
+We provide a script that demonstrates how to process the annotations.

 Besides, we leveraged GPT-3.5 for rephrasing instructions, so images in the training set may have **more than one instructions (but fewer than six)** in the "text" field.
 Users can randomly select one instruction as the text query to obtain a better model.